-There were no new randomized controlled trials since the 2009 update and hence there are no changes to the following Summary of Evidence.
+There were no new randomized controlled trials since the 2009 and 2013 updates and hence there are no changes to the following Summary of Evidence.

 Recommendation: There are insufficient data to make a recommendation on the administration of EN via closed vs. open system in the critically ill.